Senior Resources » Hospice Care » Does Medicare or Medicaid Cover Hospice?

 Medicare hospice benefits cover a range of services, including:

-• Respite care that provides temporary relief for the primary caregiver.
+• Respite care to provide temporary relief for the primary caregiver

 Duration of Coverage